SteveBz/Bynary/README.md

 You will need a subscription to the gaia website if you want to download new data from esa.

 You will also need a Linux-based computer running a currently supported version of Linux.
+It needs a solid state hard disk with about 20GB free and at least 16GB of memory, 32GB is better.

 # How to install virtualenv: